thf06037/ClassicTileCascade/README.md

 <tr class="even">
 <td width="156" data-valign="top"><p>Left-click on icon</p></td>
 <td width="468" data-valign="top"><p>Invokes the default action.
 These
-can be chosen using <a href="Settings%20Menu.htm">Settings</a> &gt; Left click does from the context menu.
+can be chosen using Settings &gt; Left click does from the context menu.
 Hovering the mouse over the icon shows you the current default action.</p>
 <p>The possible default actions are:</p>
 <ul>
 <li>Cascade windows</li>